3 killed, 3 injured in plane crash near Lansing ID’d

 The Clinton County Sheriff’s Office identified the three men who were killed in Thursday’s crash as Neil Alan Sego, 46, John Thomas Lowe, 51, and Timothy Joe Clark, 67.

-As of Friday, three men remain in critical condition at Sparrow Hospital — Joel Stewart Beavins, 48, Aaron Levi Black, 51, and Timothy Joe Clark, 67.
+As of Friday, three men remain in critical condition at Sparrow Hospital — Joel Stewart Beavins, 48, Aaron Levi Black, 51, and Zachariah Eugene Bennett, 27.

 The sheriff’s office said all were from Indiana.